web-servers/tomcat-in-the-cloud/README.md

-# Tomcat Clustering in OpenShift
+# Tomcat Clustering in OpenShift - DNS-Ping

 Tomcat-in-the-cloud is the current name of the project that seeks to port Tomcat clustering into cloud services such as Kubernetes and OpenShift.